-At a time where there is still significant distrust between landlord and tenant the matter of passing over a deposit can be fraught with worry and fear about where it will end up.
+At a time where there is still significant distrust between landlord and tenant the matter of passing over a deposit on a house can be fraught with worry and fear about where it will end up.

-As a tenant you are expected to pay a deposit to your landlord, usually 1 months rent, and this is held until the end of the tenancy where it should be paid back to you less any reasonable deductions.
+As a tenant you are expected to pay a deposit on a house to your landlord, usually 1 months rent, and this is held until the end of the tenancy where it should be paid back to you less any reasonable deductions.

 Since 2007 Landlords have been legally required to protect your deposit.
 No longer can they keep it in their personal bank account (or spend it).
 Instead they are legally obligated to put it in one of three government backed tenant deposit schemes where you can be sure that it is safe.